What Is an AC Tune-Up and Is It Necessary?

 Aside from hiring a professional to perform an annual AC tune-up, there are a few tasks you can complete to extend the life of your AC unit.

-Using a garden hose and a broom, clear your outdoor AC unit of leaves or other debris that could obstruct the coils and fins.
-Blocked coils and fins can cause higher energy consumption and may cause the machine to break down.
+• Clean the coils: Using a garden hose and a broom, clear your outdoor AC unit of leaves or other debris that could obstruct the coils and fins.

-To make leaf clean-up easier, trim any adjacent shrubs to prevent them from obstructing the unit, which can restrict the airflow and cause the unit to overwork, leading to a future breakdown.
+• Trim nearby shrubs: Trim any adjacent shrubs to prevent them from obstructing the unit, which can restrict the airflow and cause the unit to overwork and break down.

-To ensure that dryer lint cannot get inside your AC unit and restrict the airflow, note where your dryer vents, and make sure it doesn’t angle toward your AC unit.
-Duct vents should be at least 6 feet away from the AC unit.
+• Check your dryer vent: Make sure the vent doesn’t angle toward your AC unit.
+Duct vents should be at least 6 feet away from the unit.

-When you know you will be out of the house for a while, raise the temperature on your thermostat by 7 to 10 degrees.
-This tactic allows your unit to take a break and will ultimately prolong its life.
+• Raise the temperature: When you’ll be out of the house for a while, raise the temperature by 7 to 10 degrees.
+This allows your unit to take a break and will ultimately prolong its life.

-Make sure all of your windows and doors are fully sealed, with no gaps or openings.
-Check your ductwork, too, and ensure it’s sealed correctly.
-Proper sealing guarantees that cool air won’t escape from your house, helping your unit to expend as little energy as possible to keep your house nice and cool.
+• Seal openings: Properly sealing windows and doors guarantees that cool air won’t escape from your house, helping your unit expend as little energy as possible to keep your house nice and cool.

 Need professional help with your project?